Proglang-Uni-Freiburg/superoptimizer_with_program_synthesis_bachelors_thesis/README.md

 - Running RISC-V Code for arithmetic directly in Python without compilation
 - Generating RISC-V Assembler code for arithmetic from user input using a bottom-up approach
 - Checking if a given RISC-V arithmetic function and a python arithmetic function are equivalent (using Z3)
-- By combining the above, checking the equivalence of two RISC-V arithmetic functions are equivalent
+- By combining the above, checking the equivalence of two RISC-V arithmetic functions is possible
-- There is a RISC-V synthesizer that generates code that matches input-output examples.
-Currently only works if the solution can be a one-liner.
+- RISC-V Assembler Code matching a given python arithmetic function can be generated automatically using CEGIS (two liners only currently)

-next todo: extend the RISC-V synthesizer from just one-liners and combine with existing equivalence checker
+next todo: refine generating of possible RISCV code to only valid programs

 Link to Thesis Report: https://www.overleaf.com/read/ghwmsjzvbvdn